Cannabis is just like any other industry, except it’s going to be bigger and move faster than anything we’ve ever seen before.

 Meet Constellation Brands

-Constellation Brands wasn’t always the well-known alcoholic beverage giant it is now.
+Constellation Brands (NYSE: STZ) wasn’t always the well-known alcoholic beverage giant it is now.

 Until Constellation moved into the beer and spirits categories in 1993, the company – known then as Canandaigua Industries – had been successfully producing wines for nearly 50 years.